top of page

 September 2026 | Registration open | Limited to 10 participants

-This September, I invite you to join me on a journey through Egypt entitled “Sacred Temples and Soul Connections,” a pilgrimage to one of the most powerful places of remembrance, harmony, and renewal on Earth.
+This September, I invite you to join me on a journey through Egypt entitled “Sacred Temples and Soul Connections.”
+This pilgrimage takes us to one of the most powerful places of remembrance, harmony, and renewal on Earth.
 This is not a sightseeing tour, but a carefully planned experience designed to awaken curiosity, connection, and inner knowledge as we journey together through ancient temples, sacred sites, and timeless lands.

 With only 10 spots available, this trip is intimate, allowing for meaningful relationships, guided exploration, and a true experience of what Egypt has to offer.